 We have been learning the letter “Rr” and chose the theme of Rainbows.
 It’s a great theme, fun for the kids and easy to do.

-I used foam packing peanuts, sensory balls, sponges, plastic ice cubes (the nice thing about these is that you can also have the option of freezing them first to add another sensory element), beads, pom poms, clips, a blue moon, feathers, a cup, a bath sponge, a squish ball, a bow, and a few toys.
+- plastic ice cubes (the nice thing about these is that you can also have the option of freezing them first to add another sensory element with the play between cold and room temperature)

 Books we used: